-In accordance with Section 103 of the Veterans Benefits and Transition Act of 2018; Raphael's School of Beauty Culture will not impose any penalty, including assessment of late fees, the denial of access to classes or other institutional facilities, or the requirement that recipients of Chapter 31 or Chapter 33 of the GI Bill borrow additional funds to cover the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veteran Affairs.
+In accordance with Section 103 of the Veterans Benefits and Transition Act of 2018; Raphael's School of Beauty Culture will not impose any penalty, including assessment of late fees, the denial of access to classes or other institutional facilities, or the requirement that recipients of Chapter 31 or Chapter 33 borrow additional funds to cover the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veteran Affairs.
+This policy is limited to tuition funds paid by the U.S. Department of Veteran Affairs.